nkh/ftl/config/ftl/man/ftl.md

 ## Default bindings

-'Alt-gr'+c will open a window with all the current binding

-A list of all bindings, in _fzf_, wich allows you to search per key or name.
+'Alt-gr'+c will open a window listing all the current binding, in _fzf_, wich allows you to search per key or name.

 	map    section  key      command
 	-------------------------------------------------------------------
-	ftl    file     c        copy          copy file to, prompts inline
+	ftl    file     c        copy          copy file to, prompts inline ...

 ## User defined bindings